ponahoum/unity-easy-web-interop/README.md

 ### Custom serialization
 - Documentation coming soon

-## Samples

-Some unit tests that also serve as samples for each supported case are available in the development environment:

-- The C# code for each test is located at [devenv~/Assets/Tests](devenv~/Assets/Tests).
-- The corresponding TypeScript code for each test is located at [devenv~/RuntimeTypescriptTests](devenv~/RuntimeTypescriptTests).

 ### Performance considerations
 #### How it works
 The library is built using direct bindings to the WASM side of Unity WebGL and **does NOT rely on messaging or serialization systems** (such as Unity’s `SendMessage`).